 THE BCA’S TOP TIPS FOR PERFECT POSTURE

 • Sit up straight & keep moving: Keep arms relaxed and close to the body and supported if possible if.
-Make sure the top of the screen is level with the eyebrows and the chair is titled slightly forward, allowing the knees to be lower than the hips and the feet to be flat on the floor.
+Make sure the top of the screen is level with the eyebrows and the chair is tilted slightly forward, allowing the knees to be lower than the hips and the feet to be flat on the floor.
 Try to limit yourself to forty-minutes sitting at a time and take regular breaks.

 • Don’t drive yourself around the bend: There is almost twice as much pressure on your lower back when you are sitting incorrectly, than there is if you stand up.
 A relaxed and supported driving position reduces stress on the spine.
 Allow your seat to take your weight, make sure you are sitting as far back in the car seat as possible so it can support you fully.